dis-moi/docs/REVIEW.md

 > We use Conventional commits for commit messages, and this branch naming is inspired by the keywords used there

 ## Commits
-For commit messages and we use Conventionnal commits convention.
+For commit messages we use the Conventional commits convention.
-Beware, a single commit shouldn't break anything (nor the test, nor the app, nor anythign.
+Beware, a single commit shouldn't break anything (whether the test, or the app, or anything).
-We should be able to checkout any commits and run the app without any issues.
+We should be able to check out any commits and run the app without any issues.
+Also, we should try to keep commits small.
+Try to include only the smallest amount of change that keeps it atomic.
+In other words, let's create commits that only do one thing.

 > When unsure just squash everything.